 Viсtoria S.

-Viсtoria S. over 5 years ago Christian Kühnel
+Viсtoria S. about 6 years ago Christian Kühnel

 Hi there!
 1. We sometimes use 0.5 points for such tasks, where the 0.5 stands for an aggregate complexity which is less than 1 story point.
 In addition, when more than 20% of all tasks are estimated as less than 1 story point, we re-structure the scale and appoint a new tasks complexity level for a 1 story point task.
 Yet still, we try to choose a quite basic and simple task to represent a 1 point user story so that we’ll scale it up then, not down.
 2. It all depends.
 A story can include tasks or sub-tasks, but we always opt for breaking the scope down in the way that one story equals one task.
 Still, when one story does include several sub-tasks, we tend to estimate all those separately for the sake of better visibility.